Mechanical Engineering (ME)

 ME 3331.
 Heat Transfer.

-This course covers introductory concepts of heat transfer, steady-state and transient conduction in one- and two-dimensions, external forced convection, internal forced convection, natural convection, heat exchangers, and fundamentals of radiation.
-Prerequisite: ME 3335 and MATH 3323 both with grades of "C" or better.
+This course introduces the fundamental concepts and governing equations of heat transfer, including steady-state and transient conduction in one- and two-dimensional systems, external and internal forced convection, natural convection, heat exchangers, and the fundamentals of thermal radiation.
+The scope emphasizes the formulation, modeling, and analysis of thermal systems relevant to mechanical and closely related engineering disciplines, with attention to both physical interpretation and engineering application.
+Upon successful completion, students will be able to analyze and evaluate heat transfer processes in support of engineering system design.
+Prerequisite: ME 3335 and MATH 3323 with grades of "C" or better.

 Grade Mode: Standard Letter